Graphics-Group/Covid-19-visualizations/ijlyttle/01-Iowa.md

 second group of counties is home to the Regents’ Universities, Iowa’s part of the Quad cities, Dubuque, Sioux City, and suburban Des Moines.

-The “thrid” and “fourth” groups contain 24 and 66 counties, respectively.
+The “third” and “fourth” groups contain 24 and 66 counties, respectively.
 Here’s a map of Iowa’s counties, showing these groups:

 ``` r